ivanthecoder1/ivanthecoder1/README.md

 My name is Ivan and I'm a computer science student from the USA.
 Here's some info about me!

 ⚡ Work experience:
+- **IT Application Developer at NYC Housing Department Corporation** - IT / Application development [New York.
+Summer 2023]
+- **Software Developer Intern at GAOTek Inc.** - Front-end focused Software Development [Remote.
+Spring 2023]
-- **Web Developer at Lehigh University** - Front-end development on the LTS: Web & Mobile Services team [Bethlehem.
+- **Web Developer at Lehigh University** - Front-end development on the LTS: Web & Mobile Services team [Pennsylvania.
 Present]
-- **Computer Technician intern at The Peak Organization** - IT Technical Support on the Peak Systems, Inc. division [New York.
+- **Information Technology Intern at The Peak Organization** - IT Technical Support on the Peak Systems, Inc. division [New York.
 Summer 2022]
 - **FinTech Focus Fellow at Goldman Sachs** - Full-stack web development in the Goldman Sachs Cohort [Remote.
 Summer 2021]

-🔭 I’m currently learning:
-- TypeScript
-- MERN Stack

 🌱 Interests:
 - Web development
-- Anime
-- Video games
-- Weightlifting
-- Boxing
+- Weightlifting, Boxing
+- Anime, Gaming